 UN chief warns that Libya risks a return to wide conflict

-In this Feb.
-1, 2017 file photo, United Nations Secretary-General Antonio Guterres speaks to reporters during a news conference, at United Nations headquarters.
-Guterres is warning that Libya risks a return to widespread conflict, citing the volatile security situation in Tripoli and fighting in the eastern oil crescent and elsewhere.
+Secretary-General Antonio Guterres is warning that Libya risks a return to widespread conflict, citing the volatile security situation in Tripoli and fighting in the eastern oil crescent and elsewhere.
+The U.N. chief expressed alarm in a report to the U.N.
+Security Council at the renewed military escalation and ongoing political stalemate in the country.

 Discussions